openrain/active_racksource/README.markdown

     class Dog < ActiveResource::Base
     end

-If you run the following comment, it will runs over HTTP and actually request http://lots-of-dogs.com/dogs.xml
+If you run the following command, it will runs over HTTP and actually request http://lots-of-dogs.com/dogs.xml

     >> Dog.find( :all ).length
     => 1462